Human-Singularity/gregory-ms-website/content/post/2025-07-05-clearer-view-into-multiple-sclerosis-research/index.md

 Tuesday, July 1st, we sent out the weekly email with the list of relevant articles for People with MS (PwMS).
 Only this time, the email had 249 articles, making it unusable.

 This happened not because of an error but because we underestimated the amount of new relevant articles we would be picking up.
-Our previous improvements to Gregory AI included better algorithms and a few tweaks to the way we fetch articles.
+Our previous improvements to GregoryAi included better algorithms and a few tweaks to the way we fetch articles.
 This was the real cause of the deluge.

 We apologise for this and have taken steps to prevent it from happening again.